morse-simulator/morse/doc/morse/dev/adding_component.rst

 The Builder Part
 ----------------

-Now that you created the logic of your component, you need to define a builder class.
-This will allow you to create an object in the Blender interface, which will call your logic code every *n* frame of the simulation.
+Now that you've created your component's logic, you need to define a builder class.
+This will allow you to create an object in the Blender interface, which will call your logic code every *n* frames of the simulation.

 - Sensors must extend :py:class:`morse.builder.creator.SensorCreator`.
 Have a look at :py:class:`morse.builder.sensors.Pose` for a simple example.